SAP-samples/sap-tech-bytes/README.md

 ## Recent Blog Posts
 - [SAP Tech Bytes: Approuter User API Service](https://blogs.sap.com/?p=1281120) by DJ Adams (Sat Feb 20 2021)
-  - SAP Tech Bytes is an initiative to bring you bite-sized information on all manner of topics, in video and written format.
-Enjoy!
-In the SAP Developer News episode for calendar week 04, there was an item covering updates to some NPM packages, including @sap/approuter – which now has a User ...
+  - Use a simple example to kick the tyres of the new User API Service available in the @sap/approuter NPM package.
+In the SAP Developer News episode for calendar week 04, there was an item covering updates to some NPM packages, including @sap/approuter – which now has a User API Service. ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos